 A meme spread online could be just about anything that is voluntarily shared, including phrases, images, rumors and audio or video files.
+In most cases, meme content is brief.
+In the case of an image, it's usually just a picture with a line or two of text.
 An Internet meme might originate and stay online.
 However, frequently memes cross over and may spread from the offline world to online or vice-versa.

 Examples of Internet memes include: